Subspace decomposition with defect diffusion coefficient: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we investigate the practical performance of the proposed OO-DD preconditioner.
-All experiments are conducted in two spatial dimensions on the unit domain $D=[0,1]^2$ with homogeneous Dirichlet boundary conditions.
-The goal of the experiments is threefold: (i) to assess the accuracy of the OO-DD preconditioner in the presence of random defects, (ii). to compare its efficiency with the Direct-DD and the ND-DD in terms of PCG iteration counts, and (iii) to demonstrate that the observed behavior persists across different defect geometries.
+All experiments are conducted in two spatial dimensions on the unit square $\Omega=[0,1]^2$ with homogeneous Dirichlet boundary conditions.
+The goal of the experiments is threefold: (i) to assess the accuracy of the OO-DD preconditioner in the presence of random defects, (ii) to compare its efficiency with the Direct-DD and the ND-DD in terms of PCG iteration counts, and (iii) to demonstrate that the observed behavior persists across different defect geometries.

 We consider the diffusion problem \eqref{eq:model-problem} discretized using $Q_1$ finite elements on a fine mesh $\mathcal{T}_h$ that resolves all microscale features of the coefficient.
 A nested coarse mesh $\mathcal{T}_H$ is used to define the subspace decomposition.
 The meshes are aligned with the periodic background coefficient and satisfy $h \le \varepsilon < H$.
-Throughout the experiments, we use the fixed patch size introduced in Section \ref{sec:2.2}, namely vertex centerd patches consisting of one layer of coarse elements.
+In the following experiments, we use the fixed patch size introduced in Section \ref{sec:2.2}, namely vertex-centered patches consisting of one layer of coarse elements.
 Unless stated otherwise, the right-hand side is chosen as

 We have additionally verified all implementations for the constant right-hand side $f\equiv 1$, with no qualitative changes in the observed behavior.
 A direct finite element solution on the fine mesh $\mathcal{T}_h$ is used as a reference solution for all accuracy comparisons.